wasicse/Dispredict3.0/README.md

 - The following instructions show how to run dispredict3.0 with docker.

 ### Run with Docker
-- You can either build the docker image using dockerfile or pull the docker image from the registry.
+- To run the Dispredict3.0 tool with docker, you can either build the docker image using dockerfile or pull the docker image from the registry.
 #### Build Docker image

 ```